bahmutov/npm-module-checklist/CHECKLIST.md

 This allows other developers to find relevant sections right from the command line [manpm][manpm] or by looking up `npm home package-name`

+- [ ] use a library to output the correct plural forms of words in the user messages [pluralize][pluralize]

 [egghead]: https://egghead.io
 [egghead series]: https://egghead.io/series/how-to-write-an-open-source-javascript-library